Paper Library

-DNA Dojo turns papers into structured experimental intelligence: citation-backed answers, methods cards, entity memory, and reusable context for life-science projects.
+DNA Dojo turns biology papers into structured research intelligence: citation-backed answers, experimental methods, biological entity memory, public database links, and project-level synthesis.

 Extracts models, perturbations, controls, readouts, limitations, and source-backed follow-up questions.